 “I had always wanted to take the courses because of the line of work that I am in, working with kids in foster care.
 I've been able to use my leadership and my culture to be effective in my work," Bowen Ryan says.

 “It has changed my life.
-Doing this course and learning about leadership, it really has," says Bill Simpson, recent graduate of the AILC's Certificate IV in Indigenous Leadership and Business (Governance).
+Doing this course and learning about leadership, it really has," says Bill Simpson, recent graduate of the AILC's Certificate IV in Indigenous Leadership and Certificate IV in Business (Governance).